ibexa/documentation-user/docs/ai_actions/work_with_ai_actions.md

     - **Language** - sets the base language for the AI action
     - **Action type** - sets an action type to serve as a template for the AI action, for example, **Refine text**
-    - **Model** - sets the AI model used to process the requests resulting from this AI action
+    - **Action handler** - sets the AI model used to process the requests resulting from this AI action

 1. In the **Global properties** section, set the name and identifier of the AI action.